Moscow fights back after sanctions; battle rages near Ukraine crash site

 Ukrainian military spokesman Andriy Lysenko said the rebels were digging in for battle near the crash site: "They have brought a large number of heavy artillery there and mined approaches to this area.
 This makes impossible the work of international experts trying to start work to establish the reasons behind the Boeing 777 crash."

-Lysenko said 363 Ukrainian troops had been killed and 1,434 wounded since Kiev's "anti-terrorist" operation began.

-Ukraine's fragile economy is also taking a battering.
-Parliament will consider austerity budget amendments on Thursday that are key to receiving IMF support and to assign more financing for the army.

-Despite what the West says is an increase in armaments for the rebels, government troops have advanced since the start of the month, when they pushed the rebels out of their best-defended stronghold, the town of Slaviansk.
+Despite what the West says is increased armaments for the rebels, government troops have advanced since the start of the month, when they pushed the rebels out of their best-defended stronghold, the town of Slaviansk.
 Since then, Western countries say thousands of Russian soldiers have returned to the border from which they had withdrawn weeks ago.

 Valentyn Nalivaichenko, the head of Ukraine's SBU security service, said arms including Grad multiple rocket launchers were flooding across the border.